 Enjoy this free beach volleyball training video.
-Now stay healthy and strong during this quarantine by joining our 60-Day Strength and Conditioning Program!
+And, to make sure that you're playing defense to the best of your ability on the beach, we'd love you to stay healthy and strong, which you can do by joining our 60-Day Strength and Conditioning Program!

 Today, we're going to talk about the seven deadly sins of beach volleyball defense.
 If you want to check out more videos in our series of seven deadly sins, we've got a great one on hand setting that right now as we're filming has over 70,000 views.
 And if you want to see the next video, go ahead and click on the subscribe and notification, but it's the one down there on there that friend ends up going to check it out ticket.
 Make sure you follow us and then we're going to keep teaching you some volleyball.
 So the seven deadly sins of defense, we're going to give you guys some tips or basically some faults that uh, we see all the time and it hurts people's defense nonstop, right?
 We coach a lot of hours and we know that these things, if you fix them, you're going to make you a better volleyball player.
 Ready to get into it.
 I'm ready.
 The first of our seven deadly sins for defense is called the Nostradamus syndrome.